Nhlosokuhle/CommrcBookz/README.md

 - Result returned and displayed to user

 ## Usage
-After following the installation instructions, you should be able to access the project by navigating to http://localhost:80 in your web browser.
-From there, you can create the account and access the notes page.
+You should be able to access the project by navigating to https://personacheck-myzz.onrender.com/ in your web browser.

 ## Author(s)
 Nhlosokuhle Bandile Khoza